This simple knit shawl pattern is an easy and fun knitting project to make and I created it so that you can use any yarn weight/size.

 Here's a trick to attaching the pocket so it will be straight.

-You will need contrasting waste yarn and tapestry needle.
+You will need contrasting waste yarn and a tapestry needle.

-With your tapestry needle simply baste into the fabric (weaving into every other stitch) all the way around where you want the pocket to be.
+So with your tapestry needle baste into the fabric weaving into every other stitch all around where you want the pocket to be.

 Then just remove the waste yarn and you're done.